 Episode 5.33 (April 7, 1955)

 play and a movie (1951).
 The original play was written by Terrence Rattigan, who also penned "Separate Tables"

 and "The VIPs."

-Frank Hunter (Robert Douglas).
-Rod's character -- Mr. Gilbert -- is to be
+Mr. Gilbert (Rod) is to be

 gives the departing teacher a gift: Robert Browning's translation of

 "Agamemnon."
-It is Crocker-Harris' favorite classic play and provides a source of
+It is Crocker-Harris' favorite classic play, and the gesture

 Episode 5.47 (July 14, 1955)